-The clinicians at Zenith who most frequently inject filler are Doctor Maini (an advanced injector of both Botox and fillers, and a practitioner of the 8 point facelift with many years experience), and Pauline - our resident nurse.
+The clinicians at Zenith who most frequently inject filler are Doctor Maini (a practitioner of the 8 point facelift with many years experience), Dr Lakhani (an advanced injector of both Botox and fillers), and Pauline - our Senior Aesthetic Nurse.
 Pauline similarly brings many years of experience and happy patients.

 Can it go wrong?

 We are very careful with injecting fillers and tend to inject small amounts in any one session.
 We routinely modify the treatment as required in small steps, so you are completely happy at the end of the treatment.
 In the extreme hypothetical situation that the filler was placed incorrectly, or in any area not desired by the patient, a natural enzyme can be injected to disperse the filler safely within a few days.
 We are also available to all our patients seven days a week should there be any issues.